duartevitor-alt/vdsnow-example/README.md

 ## CI/CD

-A CI and CD workflow file is definied in [here](./.github/workflows/ci-cd.yml) and [here](./.github/workflows/ci-cd.yml) and can be used as a guide for your CI/CD pipeline's needs.
+A CI and CD workflow file is definied in [here - ci](./.github/workflows/ci.yml) and [here - cd](./.github/workflows/cd.yml) and can be used as a guide for your CI/CD pipeline's needs.

 For the CI process, if you want to reproduce this kind of approach, you can use the following command: